babylonhealth/ios-playbook/Cookbook/Technical-Documents/CRP-Bot.md

 You can find an example of [a CRP ticket dedicated to an iOS release for Babylon UK 4.4.0 here](https://babylonpartners.atlassian.net/browse/CRP-4578).

+> Note: for documentation about how the CRP is _implemented_ in the code of our Stevenson bot, see [this companion document](CRP-Bot-ImplementationDetails.md)._

 ## Projects whitelist

 To avoid accidentally creating JIRA versions on boards others than the ones we own, or messing with boards that don't follow the same schema/template as the one expected by the bot, the CRP bot has a whitelist of boards on which it will be allowed to create JIRA versions and set Fix Versions fields.